Algonquin Power & Utilities (NYSE:AQN) PT Raised to $16.00

-Algonquin Power & Utilities (NYSE:AQN – Get Rating) had its price objective lifted by analysts at National Bank Financial from $15.50 to $16.00 in a note issued to investors on Monday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the utilities provider’s stock.
-National Bank Financial’s price target would indicate a potential upside of 6.52% from the company’s previous close.
+Algonquin Power & Utilities (NYSE:AQN – Get Rating) had its price objective increased by National Bankshares from $15.50 to $16.00 in a research report report published on Monday, BayStreet.CA reports.
+National Bankshares currently has an outperform rating on the utilities provider’s stock.

-A number of other equities analysts also recently commented on AQN.
-Raymond James set a $20.00 price objective on shares of Algonquin Power & Utilities and gave the stock an “outperform” rating in a research note on Friday.
-Zacks Investment Research downgraded shares of Algonquin Power & Utilities from a “hold” rating to a “sell” rating in a research note on Tuesday, February 15th.
-TD Securities reduced their price objective on shares of Algonquin Power & Utilities from $18.50 to $17.00 and set a “buy” rating for the company in a research note on Thursday, December 16th.
-CSFB set a $16.00 target price on shares of Algonquin Power & Utilities and gave the company a “neutral” rating in a research note on Thursday, December 16th.
-Finally, Wells Fargo & Company cut their target price on shares of Algonquin Power & Utilities from $16.00 to $15.50 and set an “equal weight” rating for the company in a research note on Wednesday, December 15th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat, Algonquin Power & Utilities presently has an average rating of “Hold” and a consensus price target of $16.78.
+A number of other brokerages have also weighed in on AQN.
+National Bank Financial upped their target price on shares of Algonquin Power & Utilities from $15.00 to $15.50 and gave the stock an outperform rating in a research report on Thursday, December 16th.
+BMO Capital Markets upgraded Algonquin Power & Utilities from a market perform rating to an outperform rating in a report on Wednesday, November 10th.
+Wells Fargo & Company reduced their price target on Algonquin Power & Utilities from $16.00 to $15.50 and set an equal weight rating on the stock in a research report on Wednesday, December 15th.
+Zacks Investment Research downgraded shares of Algonquin Power & Utilities from a hold rating to a sell rating in a research note on Tuesday, February 15th.
+Finally, CSFB set a $16.00 target price on Algonquin Power & Utilities and gave the company a neutral rating in a research report on Thursday, December 16th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus target price of $16.63.

 Algonquin Power & Utilities Corp. operates as a diversified utility company.
 The firm engages in the ownership and operation of a portfolio of regulated and non-regulated generation, distribution and transmission utility assets.
 It operates through the following segments: Regulated Services Group, and Renewable Energy Group.